amgad96/Full_React_App/Readme.txt

 This project consists of a Node.js backend, a React frontend, and MongoDB.

-Description: This project involves manually setting up a Kubernetes cluster by configuring master and worker nodes using kubeadm.
-Project diagram file name is "Full_React_APP.jpg"
+It involves manually setting up a Kubernetes cluster by configuring master and worker nodes using kubeadm.
+The project diagram file is named "Full_React_APP.jpg".

-Follow these steps to set up the environment for this project.
+Follow these steps to set up the environment for this project:

 On the main server:
 Step 1: Run Installation Scripts On the main server.
   Run the following scripts on your main server to install necessary tools: